More about: Dubai Day Trips

 Burj Khalifa

 Burj Khalifa needs little introduction: it's the tallest building in the world and an architectural marvel inspired by the white Hymenocallis, Dubai's signature flower.
 From its observatory you can see the whole of Dubai and the desert beyond the city, as well as the light and water show that takes place in the man-made lake at the foot of the skyscraper.
-If you're interested in visiting it from the inside or going up to the observation deck, you can find out how in my article on Burj Khalifa Tickets: how to buy, prices and schedules.
+If you're interested in visiting it from the inside or going up to the observation deck, you can find out how in my article on Dubai Burj Khalifa Tickets and Visits.

 Jumeirah Beach